-The core purpose of APL's Precision Engagement organization is to enhance the nation's ability to deter, fight, and win wars.
+The core purpose of APL's Precision Strike organization is to enhance the nation's ability to deter, fight, and win wars.
 Our mission is to conceive and develop integrated precision strike capabilities for the U.S. government.
 Our vision is to be an acknowledged leader for innovative, operationally relevant, end-to-end solutions that support warfighter "effects on demand."
 We focus on achieving the end effects desired in a given situation, and we seek innovative solutions to difficult problems and work to ensure that these solutions can be truly integrated into the nation's overall warfighting capabilities.
 Our values are:

 - Dedication to the defense of the nation,